-Dear Patient,
+Dear Parents/Guardians,

-your physician has informed you that you have been diagnosed with a cancer predisposition syndrome (CPS).
+The physician of your child has informed you that your child has been diagnosed with a cancer predisposition syndrome (CPS).
 One main feature of this genetic condition is an increased cancer risk.

-You have already agreed to participate in the Cancer Predisposition-Syndrome-Registry 01.
+You have already agreed to your child's participation in the Cancer-Predisposition-Syndrome-Registry-01.